arunjadhav/CAPM-Chronicles-Part-1-The-Art-of-Building/Chapter-8.md

 ---
 layout: chapter
-title: "Chapter 8: Beneath the Shelves — A Conversation About Databases"
+title: "Beneath the Shelves — A Conversation About Databases"
 ---

+<div style="color:#34495e;font-size:2em;font-weight:bold;margin-bottom:1em;">Beneath the Shelves — A Conversation About Databases</div>

 > *"The right database is like the right foundation for a building — invisible, but everything depends on it."*